DES300 Research Proposal

 Generative AI is changing how people produce written, visual, technical, and creative work.
 In education, AI tools raise questions about authorship, academic integrity, learning process, and how human contribution should be recognised (UNESCO, 2023).
 In work and creative practice, AI can assist with idea generation, drafting, coding, design exploration, and summarisation.
 These abilities make output faster and more polished but also make the human process behind the output harder to see.

 This matters for collaboration.
 In a group project, the final artefact may not clearly show who generated ideas, who edited work, who used AI heavily, who only submitted final content, or who carried the process.
 When output becomes easier to produce, effort becomes harder to trust.
-The cultural focus may shift from assessing final artefacts to verifying process, contribution, and engagement.
+This creates a plausible future condition in which collaborators and institutions may place more emphasis on process evidence, not only final artefacts.
+This shift parallels what Ajunwa (2023) describes in the context of quantified labour: when the artefact alone is no longer sufficient evidence, the worker — or the student — increasingly becomes the object of measurement.

 This shift is central to the research problem.
 The project imagines a future in which people need to prove not only what they submitted, but how they worked.
 Focus Integrity, proof submission, and peer contestability become cultural responses to a world in which output alone is no longer enough.
 The project does not assume that AI can objectively measure effort.
-It treats AI verification as a fallible interpretation of behavioural evidence — important, because attention, effort, and creativity are not fully observable through digital signals.
+It treats AI verification as a fallible interpretation of behavioural evidence — important, because attention, effort, and creativity are not fully observable through digital signals (Coghlan et al., 2021).

 10.3 Digital Self-Control, Productivity Tools, and Behavioural Support

 Digital self-control tools already help users manage distraction, structure time, block websites, and reflect on device use.
 Lyngs et al. (2019) identify a broad design space of digital self-control tools, including blockers, timers, self-tracking systems, goal-setting tools, and commitment mechanisms.
-These systems generally respond to the gap between intention and behaviour: users know what they want to do but struggle to act consistently.
+These systems generally respond to the gap between intention and behaviour: users know what they want to do but struggle to act consistently (Lyngs et al., 2019).

 Pomodoro tools and focus apps structure time.
 App and website blockers restrict access.
 Digital wellbeing dashboards make usage visible.
 Task managers such as Todoist and TickTick help users organise commitments.
-However, many of these systems still rely on self-report or simple activity measures.
+However, many of these systems still rely on self-report or simple activity measures (Lyngs et al., 2019).
 They may know that a timer was completed or that an app was blocked, but not whether the user's work was meaningfully aligned with the declared task.

 The proposed system speculates on a stronger shift: from productivity support to productivity enforcement.
 Instead of helping users plan or time their work, the system makes focus visible, scored, and consequential.
 This changes the cultural meaning of productivity tools.
 They no longer only support personal self-regulation; they become social systems that create evidence, accountability, and consequence.

 Self-regulated learning literature also helps frame this issue.
 Zimmerman (2002) describes self-regulation as a cyclical process involving forethought, performance, and self-reflection.
-Digital productivity systems often support forethought and reflection, but the proposed provotype imagines a future in which the performance phase itself becomes monitored and scored.
+Digital productivity systems often support forethought and reflection, but the proposed provotype imagines a future in which the performance phase itself becomes monitored and scored (Zimmerman, 2002).
 This raises the question of whether external enforcement strengthens self-regulation or weakens personal autonomy.

 10.4 Behavioural Nudging, Commitment Devices, Gamification, and Stakes

 Gamification supports the design logic.
 Deterding et al. (2011) define gamification as the use of game design elements in non-game contexts.
-In the proposed system, game-like elements — points, rooms, stakes, challenges, rewards, outcomes — make productivity feel immediate and engaging.
-However, gamification can also turn meaningful behaviour into pressure, performance, and competition.
+In Tickers, this definition helps frame how points, rooms, stakes, challenges, and outcomes make productivity feel more immediate and game-like.
+My critical concern is that these same elements may also turn self-improvement into pressure, performance, and competition.

 This creates one of the project's core tensions.
-Commitment stakes may help users overcome procrastination and distraction, but they may also make self-improvement feel coercive.
+Commitment stakes may help users overcome procrastination and distraction, but they may also make self-improvement feel coercive (Thaler & Sunstein, 2008).
 If a user cannot focus because of stress, fatigue, disability, caregiving responsibility, or emotional difficulty, a stake-based system may punish the very people it claims to help.
 For this reason, the proposed artefact must not present commitment as automatically beneficial.
 It must ask when support becomes behavioural pressure.

 10.5 Social Accountability, Peer Visibility, and Collaboration

-The DES304 brief asks students to consider how emerging technologies may reimagine connection, collaboration, and creation.
+The DES304 brief asks students to consider how emerging technologies may reimagine connection, collaboration, and creation (Baldwin-Ramult, 2026).
 Tickers responds by examining how social connection may itself become a tool of accountability.
 In ordinary collaboration, trust depends on communication, shared expectations, visible effort, and mutual responsibility.
-Digital and AI-assisted collaboration can make contribution harder to observe: people work asynchronously, use different tools, rely on AI in different ways, or contribute invisibly through planning and thinking.
+Digital and AI-assisted collaboration can make contribution harder to observe: people work asynchronously, use different tools, rely on AI in different ways, or contribute invisibly through planning and thinking (UNESCO, 2023).

-Social accountability can motivate people because behaviour changes when it becomes visible to others.
+Social accountability can motivate people because behaviour changes when it becomes visible to others — a logic that underpins much of gamification's use of leaderboards, public progress, and peer feedback (Deterding et al., 2011).
+Digital self-control research also documents commitment and accountability mechanisms that rely on social exposure to support follow-through (Lyngs et al., 2019).
 In the proposed system, Proof Spaces make this a designed social condition.
 Users work alongside others, submit proof, and allow peers to contest whether their effort counts.
 This creates a culture in which friendship and collaboration are not only forms of support; they become mechanisms of verification.

 This is powerful but ethically uncomfortable.
-Peer accountability can help people feel less alone and more committed.
-It can also create shame, pressure, comparison, and social policing.
+Peer accountability can help people feel less alone and more committed (Lyngs et al., 2019).
+It can also create shame, pressure, comparison, and social policing — a pattern increasingly visible in workplace performance monitoring, where peer visibility can shift from motivation to surveillance (Ravid et al., 2020).
 When friends become validators of productivity, the meaning of friendship shifts.
-When collaboration becomes evidence-based judgement, the meaning of trust shifts.
-This is why the proposed artefact is strongest as a speculative provotype: it does not celebrate social accountability, it asks what happens when connection becomes infrastructure for productivity enforcement.
+When collaboration becomes evidence-based judgement, the meaning of trust shifts (Nissenbaum, 2010).
+This is why the proposed artefact is strongest as a speculative provotype: it does not celebrate social accountability, it asks what happens when connection becomes infrastructure for productivity enforcement (Boer & Donovan, 2012).

 10.6 Behavioural Monitoring, Surveillance, Privacy, and Algorithmic Judgement